RichardKnop/machinery/README.md

 ```

 Name is the unique task name by which it is registered against a Machinery app.

+RoutingKey is used for routing a task to correct queue.
+If you leave it empty, the default behaviour will be to set it to the default queue's binding key for direct exchange type and to the default queue name for other exchange types.

 Args is a list of arguments that will be passed to the task when it is executed by a worker.